JasonRodriguezGarcia/devicesstation/README.md

-# Weather Station
+# Devices Station

 ### This project is realated about one way to store in a pouch.db database from different devices.

-Express Backend receives and stores data sent via wifi from different devices created with ESP8266 module, DHT22 sensor and 1602 LCD screen with I2C.
+Express Backend receives and stores devices data sent via wifi from different devices created with ESP8266 module, using DHT22 sensor or anemomether and 1602 LCD screen with I2C.
 React Frontend shows the information received from these devices.

 If new device is connected, it will be added to the frontend automatically.